raffaem/waybar-mediaplayer/README.md

 ```
 mkdir -p $HOME/.config/waybar/mediaplayer
 cp ./src/* $HOME/.config/waybar/mediaplayer/
+cd $HOME/.config/waybar/mediaplayer/
 ```

+From now on, in this README relative file paths are always relative to `$HOME/.config/waybar/mediaplayer`.

-Open `$HOME/.config/waybar/mediaplayer/config.json` with a text editor and personalize your configuration.
+Open `config_template.json` with a text editor, personalize your configuration, and save it as `config.json`.

-Run `$HOME/.config/waybar/mediaplayer/mediaplayer-progressbar-gencss` to generate the necessary CSS files for the progress bar.
+Run `mediaplayer-progressbar-gencss` to generate the necessary CSS files for the progress bar.

 Put the following in `$HOME/.config/waybar/config`, substituting `ncspot` with the name of your player (you can find out the name of your player with `playerctl --list-all`):

 ```
 "modules-left": ["image", "custom/mediaplayer"],
 ```